philc/book-notes/engineering/working in public - nadia eghbal.md

   them away for free.
 It's like a neighborhood art expo, or talent show, or how people put up Christmas lights for free.
   * We are motivated to share what we make and have that part of us understood by others.
-* Maybe we're over producing software and blogging, and now consumers treat it like everything is highly substitutable and worth nothing, such that they demand and expect things of the producers that they have no real right to.
+* Maybe we're over-producing software and blog posts, such that now consumers treat it like everything is highly substitutable and worth nothing, such that they demand and expect things of the producers that they have no real right to.
 * Participation
   * "Much of the fatigue that open source developers experience comes not from making their code public but from expectations around making their code participatory."
   * "Open source code, in static state, is a public good, meaning that it is both non-excludable and non-rivalrous.
-Like my neighbor's Christmas decorations, if it can be consumed at nearly zero marginal cost, we should just let people have it.
+Like my neighbor's Christmas decorations, if it can be consumed at nearly zero marginal cost, we should just let people have it."
   * "The *production* of open source code, however, functions more like a commons -- meaning that it is non-excludable and rivalrous -- where *attention* is the rivalrous resource.
 Maintainers can't stop users from bidding for their attention."